holonk/retail-calendar/README.md

 - `WeekGrouping.Group544`: 1st month has 5 weeks, 2nd has 4, 3rd has 4.
 Repeats for each quarter.
 - `WeekGrouping.Group445`: 1st month has 4 weeks, 2nd has 4, 3rd has 5.
 Repeats for each quarter.

+#### addLeapWeekToMonth
-If `addLeapWeekToPenultimateMonth` is set to `true`, then the penultimate month will not abide this rule, as it will have an extra week.
+If `addLeapWeekToMonth` is set to `10`, then the penultimate month will not abide this rule, as it will have an extra week.
+This value is zero-indexed.

 #### LeapYearStrategy [Removed]